 there was no such principle recognised as that they should not, but the contrary.

 It may and will be said by many, that these were the times of the extraordinary gifts of the Spirit.
 But the Spirit of God does not justify breaking through His own order by systematic rules: it would be most mischievous to say that He did.
-But the case, let it be observed, was not one of the prerogative of spiritual gifts, but of order; for women had spiritual gifts, as we read elsewhere, and directions are given for their exercise; but they were not to use them in the *church,* because it was out of order&#8212;not comely.
-At the same time there was no hint that any or all the men were not, but *the contrary,* because it was *not* out of order.
-Aptness to teach may be a very important qualification for a bishop, but it cannot be said, *from scripture,* to be disorderly for any member of the body to speak in the church, if God had given him ability.
+But the case, let it be observed, was not one of the prerogative of spiritual gifts, but of order; for women had spiritual gifts, as we read elsewhere, and directions are given for their exercise; but they were not to use them in the church, because it was out of order -- not comely.
+At the same time there was no hint that any or all the men were not, but *the contrary*, because it was *not* out of order.
+Aptness to teach may be a very important qualification for a bishop, but it cannot be said, *from scripture*, to be disorderly for any member of the body to speak in the church, if God had given him ability.
 Besides, though these extraordinary gifts may have ceased, I by no means admit that the ordinary gifts of believers, for the edification of the church, have ceased.
 On the contrary, I believe they are the instruments, the only real instruments of edification; nor do I see why, on principle, they should not be exercised in the church, or why the church has not a title to the edification derived from them.
-If the presence of the indwelling Spirit be in the church, it has that which renders it substantially competent to its own edification, and to worship God &#8220;in spirit and in truth.&#8221; If it be not there, nothing else can be recognised, and it is a church no longer; for no makeshift is warranted by Scripture in default of the original constitutive character and endowments of a dispensation.
+If the presence of the indwelling Spirit be in the church, it has that which renders it substantially competent to its own edification, and to worship God "in spirit and in truth".
+If it be not there, nothing else can be recognised, and is a church no longer; for no makeshift is warranted by scripture in default of the original constitutive character and endowments of a dispensation.

-But in thus upholding the common title of the saints, it may be supposed by some that the argument will be at once met by referring to the orderly way in which Christ originally gave in His church, &#8220;some apostles; and some, prophets; and some, pastors and teachers,&#8221; etc. Now, unless one man centres all these offices in one person, by virtue of ordination, the objection will not apply, but on the contrary brings its own refutation.
-For we read, some had one service, some another&#8212;the head, Christ, &#8220;from whom the whole body, fitly framed together and compacted by that which *every joint supplieth,* according to the effectual working *in the measure of every part,* maketh increase of the body unto the edifying of itself in love.&#8221; We
+But in thus upholding the common title of the saints, it may be supposed by some that the argument will be at once met by referring to the orderly way in which Christ originally gave in his church, "some apostles; and some, prophets; and some, pastors and teachers", etc. Now, unless one man centres all these offices in one person, by virtue of ordination, the objection will not apply, but on the contrary brings its own refutation.
+For we read, some had one service, some another -- the head, Christ, "from whom the whole body, fitly framed together and compacted by that which *every joint supplieth*, according to the effectual working *in the measure of every part*, maketh increase of the body unto the edifying of itself in love".
+We

 {72}

-read also that the members are set in the body, one the eye, the other the foot, the other the ear, that there &#8220;*might be no schism* in the body.&#8221;
+read also that the members are set in the body, one the eye, the other the foot, the other the ear, that there "might be no schism in the body".